 - Multiple sulfur isotope biomarkers and rate measurements (radiotracer) for microbial activity in Archean and modern hydrothermal settings

 - Metal stable isotopes (Fe, Cu) as proxies for sub-seafloor ore-forming processes in seafloor hydrothermal systems

 - Experimental determination of fractionation factors for non-traditional stable isotopes (Si, Cu)

 PhD degree (cum laude) from Utrecht University, The Netherlands (2013): "Geology and stable isotope geochemistry of Paleoarchean sulfur: formation, preservation and geobiology of ancient pyrite and barite".

-I am course responsible for the following courses at the Department of Earth Science:
+I am course responsible and teaching in the following courses at the Department of Earth Science: